silvercart/silvercart/docs/en/01_Techbase/01_Develop/10_How_to_extend_SilverCart_Tax_Handling.md

 Now, you should have custom tax handling for all your products.

-### Example #2: Adding Custom API Dependant Tax Rates
+### Example #2: Adding Custom API Dependent Tax Rates

 Let's say, you have an API provider that returns a tax rate by given customer data.

-Now, your decorator could look like that to bring some custom tax API dependant tax rates:
+Now, your decorator could look like that to bring some custom tax API dependent tax rates:

 	:::php
 	<?php

+    namespace MySite\Model\Product;

+    use SilverStripe\ORM\DataExtension;
+    use SilverStripe\Security\Member;

 	/**
-	 * Decorates SilvercartTax.
+	 * Decorates SilverCart\Model\Product\Tax.
-	 * The tax will be determined dependant on the customers shipping coutry
+	 * The tax will be determined dependent on the customers shipping coutry
 	 * using a custom tax API.
 	 *
 	 * @author Sebastian Diel <sdiel@pixeltricks.de>
 	 * @since 06.11.2013
 	 */
-	class MySilvercartTaxDecorator extends DataObjectDecorator {
+	class MyTaxExtension extends DataExtension {

 		/**
 		 * Overwrites SilverCart's original tax handling.